vyavasthita/indian-insurance/README.md

 # Extras Done
 1. App is deployed live on https://indian-insurance.onrender.com/api/user/register
-2. An blacklist url is provided
+2. A blacklist api endpoint is provided.
+See below.

 # Validations Done
-1. Not a Json Format
+01. Not a Json Format
-2. Invalid Json Format
+02. Invalid Json Format
-3. Extra attribute is passed in request.
+03. Extra attribute is passed in request.
-4. Required attribute is not passed in request.
+04. Required attribute is not passed in request.
-5. Customer Name attribute has more than 2 spaces.
+05. Customer Name attribute has more than 2 spaces.
-6. Customer Name attribute's is greator than 50 characters.
+06. Customer Name attribute's is greator than 50 characters.
-7. Email address is in invalid format.
+07. Email address is in invalid format.
-8. Email attribute's is greator than 50 characters.
+08. Email attribute's is greator than 50 characters.
-9. Insurance plan name is more than 200 characters.
+09. Insurance plan name is more than 200 characters.
 10. Insured Amount is more than 50000
 11. Data type validation for json body
 12. Blacklisted email